PWDullano/oo-js-rb-practice/README.md

 # Object-Oriented Programming Assessments

+The purpose of these assessments is to determine how well students:

+* Understand state (constructors, properties / attributes etc...)
+* Understand basic iteration / accumulator concepts
+* Understand basic object / array / variable concepts
+* Can describe code using correct terminology

 These are meant to be administered by an instructor, one-on-one, using one screen and one keyboard.
 Instructors drive (type), students navigate (say what to do).
 As an instructor, you should:

 * Describe the setup